dmcnich/cholasa/things-do/other-things-do.md

 ## Antiquities and Social History

 Almost any walk or expedition is enhanced by an objective.
 On your rambles you will find all sorts of sites of interest, everything from hut-circles to bait-holes.
-Many of these sites have never been recorded, but all the monuments in Colonsay and Oransay are listed and described in the RCAHM booklet available at the Bookshop (£9.95); there is also a <a href="https://canmore.org.uk/search/site?SIMPLE_KEYWORD=colonsay">website</a> which will prove worthwhile but it may be enough to select sites from the Ordnance Survey map.
+Many of these sites have never been recorded, but all the monuments in Colonsay and Oransay are listed and described in the RCAHM booklet available at the Bookshop (£9.95); there is also a [website](https://canmore.org.uk/search/site?SIMPLE_KEYWORD=colonsay) which will prove worthwhile but it may be enough to select sites from the Ordnance Survey map.

 ## Make a Film